-Last week I got a call from a Talent Acquisition Director at a company that is considering the use of a third party recruiter to help them hire a new VP of Ecommerce.
+Last week I got a call from a Talent Acquisition Director at a company that is considering the use of an experienced ecommerce recruiter to help them hire a new VP of Ecommerce.
 I could tell from the tone of the discussion that she was not entirely sold on the idea of going “outside” to use a headhunter, and in fact, she flat out asked what I could bring to the table that LinkedIn doesn’t.

 Glad she asked.